nandopedrosa/as_mais_lidas/docs/babel-instructions.md

 2. Update your translations: pybabel update -i messages.pot -d app/translations

 AND DON'T FORGET TO ALWAYS COMPILE: pybabel compile -d app/translations

+=== LAZY GETTEXT ===

+Note: if you want to extract with LAZY_GETTEXT, you have to inform the -K parameter.
+Like this:

+pybabel extract -F babel.cfg -k lazy_gettext -o messages.pot app